Matssch/performance-marketing-growth-case/03-paid-acquisition/channel-strategy.md

 - What is the quality of those customers?
 - Does the channel add incremental demand or mainly capture demand we would have received anyway?

 That last question matters.
 A channel can look profitable inside its own reporting while simply taking credit for customers who were already going to convert.
 So affiliate performance should be evaluated in the wider acquisition mix, not only on reported conversions.

 ---

-## Retargeting — Recover existing demand
+## Retargeting | Recover existing demand

 Not every visitor converts on the first visit.

-Retargeting helped reconnect with visitors who had already shown interest.
+Retargeting helped reconnect with visitors who had already shown interest.The role was:

-The role was:

 **Bring relevant visitors back into the journey.**

 But I would not evaluate retargeting purely on a low CPA.
 These audiences already know the brand, which naturally makes them easier to convert.
 The important question is whether retargeting adds enough incremental conversions to justify the spend.

 ---

 ## Brand and offline activity

-MoveMove also invested in broader brand activity, including radio and out-of-home campaigns.
+The mobility company also invested in broader brand activity, including radio and out-of-home campaigns.
 I would not force this activity into the same direct-response measurement model as Paid Search.
 Its role was different.
 Brand activity can contribute to:

 - Awareness
 - Direct traffic